American Eagle's 'good jeans' ads with Sydney Sweeney spark a debate on race and beauty standards

 NEW YORK — (AP) — U.S. fashion retailer American Eagle Outfitters wanted to make a splash with its new advertising campaign starring 27-year-old actor Sydney Sweeney.
 The ad blitz included "clever, even provocative language" and was "definitely going to push buttons," the company's chief marketing officer told trade media outlets.

 It has.
-The question now is whether some of the public reactions the fall denim campaign produced is what American Eagle intended.
+The question now is whether some of the public reaction the fall denim campaign produced is what American Eagle intended.

 Titled "Sydney Sweeney has great jeans," the campaign sparked a debate about race, Western beauty standards, and the backlash to "woke" American politics and culture.
 Most of the negative reception focused on videos that used the word "genes" instead of "jeans" when discussing the blonde-haired, blue-eyed actor known for the HBO series "Euphoria" and "White Lotus."